 Brain injuries are some of the most serious wounds people can suffer.
 The brain controls the rest of the body, so an injury to the brain can have extensive repercussions that last a lifetime.
 Brain injuries may be the result of violence, car accidents, workplace accidents, and many other hazardous situations.
 The people who sustain brain injuries may be incapacitated and unable to pursue legal recourse on their own, leaving a lawsuit up to the family.
-Contact Kelley/Uustal’s experienced brain injury lawyers in Fort Lauderdale for a free consultation regarding your injury.
+Contact Kelley/Uustal’s experienced Fort Lauderdale brain injury lawyers for a free consultation and case evaluation.

 How Can a Brain Injury Attorney Help?

 If a brain injury occurred due to another party’s negligence, the victim or the victim’s family may file a personal injury lawsuit against the responsible party.
 If the victim sustained a brain injury during the course of events involving criminal activity, the victim’s civil action may run in tandem with the criminal charges brought against the defendant by the state.
 A Fort Lauderdale brain injury lawyer will be a valuable asset to anyone who has suffered a TBI due to the negligent actions of another.

 Like any personal injury lawsuit, the plaintiff must prove the defendant owed the plaintiff a duty of care, violated this duty in some way, and the plaintiff’s damages were the direct result of this breach of duty.
 Damages in brain injury lawsuits are typically reflective of the losses suffered by the plaintiff.
 Plaintiffs can recover compensation for their direct economic losses resulting from the incident, as well as special damages for pain and suffering and other intangible losses.

 Kelley/Uustal Can Take Immediate Action Following Your Brain Injury